dbt-labs/docs.getdbt.com/website/docs/docs/deploy/run-visibility.md

 ### Lineage tab

-Displays the lineage graph associated with the job run so you can better understand the dependencies and relationships of the resources in your project.
+View the lineage graph associated with the job run so you can better understand the dependencies and relationships of the resources in your project.
 To view a node's metadata directly in [dbt Explorer](/docs/collaborate/explore-projects), select it (double-click) from the graph.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/explorer-from-lineage.gif" width="85%" title="Example of accessing dbt Explorer from the Lineage tab" />